StanForever/awesome-websites/README.md

 * [https://thefundoo.com/Tools](https://thefundoo.com/Tools) : Suite of tools useful for Share Market, Mutual Funds investors.
 * [https://www.fitgpt.xyz](https://www.fitgpt.xyz/) : Meet FitGPT.
 Your AI Fitness Coach!
 Say goodbye to stale fitness plans, with AI powered workouts, meal plans, and progress tracking, and more ... 💪🏻
 * [https://fishbowl-game.com](https://fishbowl-game.com/) : Fishbowl is a virtual version of a fun (and mostly hilarious) guessing game, designed for any group of all ages! 🐟
+* [https://fakemy.run](https://fakemy.run) : FakeMyRun lets you draw custom, realistic running routes.
+Run anywhere, anytime, in any shape.
+Generate GPX files in one click. 🏃🏻
+* [https://finright.in](https://finright.in) : Finright is an Indian startup that simplifies EPF (Employees' Provident Fund) withdrawals by identifying and resolving issues like KYC mismatches, employer errors, and dormant accounts to help users recover their stuck provident funds.
+* [https://finrates.co.in](https://finrates.co.in) : This website offers a suite of financial calculators and comparison tools designed to help users analyze loans, plan investments like SIPs and government schemes, and optimize their financial decisions through detailed projections and interactive charts.
+* [https://fireplanner.in](https://fireplanner.in) : FIRE Planner is a comprehensive retirement planning calculator that helps you analyze your Financial Independence, Retire Early (FIRE) strategy using historical market data.
+* [https://www.freeflickfootball.com](https://www.freeflickfootball.com) :  A browser-based fooseball or street soccer game where you control a player to flick the ball against an AI opponent. ⚽

 ## G :